-LAY A STRONG FOUNDATION While it's valuable to publish your thought leadership across a variety of forums, it's invaluable to establish a platform that makes it possible to effectively showcase your thought leadership.
+LAY A STRONG FOUNDATION

+While it's valuable to publish your thought leadership across a variety of forums, it's invaluable to establish a platform that makes it possible to effectively showcase your thought leadership.
 And LinkedIn offers prime real estate for doing just that.

-By using a combination of your Company Page, Showcase Pages, Sponsored Updates, SlideShare and Groups as well as the option to publish on LinkedIn, you can lay a solid foundation to build and showcase thought leadership for both your company and professional brand.
-In this section you will learn best practices for distributing thought leadership content on LinkedIn and how to create thought leadership content that resonates with your audience, customers, and prospects on LinkedIn.
+By using a combination of your Company Page, Showcase Pages, Sponsored Content, and SlideShare, as well as the option to publish on LinkedIn, you can lay a solid foundation to build and showcase thought leadership for both your company and professional brand.

+In this section you will learn best practices for distributing thought leadership content on LinkedIn and how to create thought leadership content that resonates with your target audience on LinkedIn.